promueva/maude-opinion-model/README.md

-# Unified opinion dynamic modeling as concurrent set relations in rewriting logic
+# Unified Opinion Formation Analysis in Rewriting Logic

 Social media platforms have played a key role in weaponizing the polarization of social, political, and democratic processes.
 This is, mainly, because they